Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 When doing your baking during the holidays this year, the mess is so much easier to clean up if you lay out sheets of waxed paper on your counters before you begin.

 Make a cake for Christmas instead of buying one.
 Cake mix and frosting are on sale this time of the year.
 Where I live, cake mixes are on sale for 88 cents a box and frosting for $1.50.

 To help your cakes rise higher, have all ingredients at room temperature.

 After I roast my Thanksgiving turkey, I place all my Christmas baking supplies and utensitls in the clean roasting pan and keep it out on the counter so I won't have to search and drag everything out as I do my Christmas baking.
 Makes whipping up a quick batch of something really quick when you don't have to find and then put away everything every time!
 By Linda

 When my kids were small, I would bake several batches of cutout type sugar cookies just after Thanksgiving.
 I used Christmas Theme Cookie cutters and also cut Christmas shapes from cereal box cardboard.

 If you need a quick cooling rack, you can easily use some spoons.
-This is a guide about use spoons for an impromptu cooling rack.
+This is a page about use spoons for an impromptu cooling rack.

 For baking purposes, it is always best to sift your flour prior measuring.
-This is a guide about flour sifting tips and tricks.
+This is a page about flour sifting tips and tricks.

-This is a guide about getting dough to rise.
+This is a page about getting dough to rise.
 An important step in baking breads, rolls, and other recipes using yeast dough, it letting the dough rise.